klvl/allure-features/README.md

 There is a possibility to store all allure reports in a one place.
 The [allure server](https://github.com/kochetkov-ma/allure-server) should help with this.

+## Allure revision

+You may want to get raw data of allure report and have it available at some accessible place.
+The [allure-revision](https://github.com/klvl/allure-revision) tool parses the allure-report and uploads results to a Google spreadsheet.